abdulsomod1/Odin-dashbord/README.md

-# Odin project sign up form
+# Odin dashboard project

-> One paragraph statement about the project.
+> The project contains some information .

 ![screenshot](./app_screenshot.png)

-Additional description of the project and its features.
+The project is one of the project that tells about the doer .

 ## Built With

-- Major languages,
+- HTML,
-- frameworks,
+- CSS,
-- technologies used
+- Reamdme

 ## Live Demo